WhiskeySockets/Baileys/README.md

     ``` ts
     const ppUrl = await client.getProfilePicture ("xyz@g.us") // leave empty to get your own
     console.log("download profile picture from: " + ppUrl)
     ```
+- To change your display picture or a group's
+    ``` ts
+    const jid = '111234567890-1594482450@g.us' // can be your own too
+    const img = fs.readFileSync ('new-profile-picture.jpeg') // can be PNG also
+    await client.updateProfilePicture (jid, newPP)
+    ```
 - To get someone's presence (if they're typing, online)
     ``` ts